 Penn State Behrend students succeed in and out of the classroom.
-Here are just some of the many students whose accomplishments and achievements were remarkable in 2018.
+Here are just some of the many students who recorded remarkable accomplishments and achievements this academic year.